Loch Achtriochtan, Glencoe on a Scotland Road Trip Itinerary

 A – Inverness; B - Urquhart Castle; C - Rogie Falls; D - Black Water Falls; E - Glen Docherty Viewpoint; F - Loch Clair Viewpoint; G - Loch Torridon Viewpoint; H – Applecross Pass and Bealach na Ba Viewpoint; I - Strome Castle; J – Portree

-Urquhart Castle on Loch Ness - Scotland Road Trip Itinerary
+Urquhart Castle on Loch Ness part of a Scotland Road Trip Itinerary by The Luxury Travelers

 Urquhart Castle © The Luxury Travelers